Redmart/slate/source/index.html.md

 |quantityScheduledForPickup|integer(int32)|true|none|Number of items that are scheduled for pickup in the next few days|
 |quantityAvailableForSale|integer(int32)|true|none|Number of items that can currently still be ordered by customers|

-## Get one Stock
+## Get one Stock Lot

 <a id="opIdgetProductsPickup-locationsStocks1970-01-01T00:00:00Z-productId-pickupLocationId"></a>

-For now, RedMart supports only _one_ Stock per Product.
+For now, RedMart supports only _one_ Stock Lot per Product.

 > Code samples